South African banks hit by Internet card fraud syndicate

 The syndicate targeted computers at restaurant chains with a virus that sent back details of customer cards.
 The information was used to clone cards or sold on to other criminals, PASA said.

-Standard Group, the continent's largest bank, said some of its credit, debit and check card customers had been affected.
+Standard Group, the continent's largest bank, said some of its credit, debit and cheque card customers had been affected.

 "Immediate and pro-active steps have been taken by Standard Bank and at an industry level to identify and limit the extent of the potential exposure," it said in a statement.